Heavyblade/payu_payments/README.md

 ### Credit Cards

-You can store a tokenized credit card on the gateway tekenization service by adding it to a client, in that way the credit card will be stored directly in the PCI compliant gateway and can be used to charge the client in future transactiosn without requiring to fill the credit card
+You can store a tokenized credit card on the Payu tekenization service by adding it to a client, in that way the credit card will be stored directly in the PCI compliant gateway and can be used to charge the client in future transactiosn without requiring to fill the credit card